hjjg200/sprout/README.md

     // Listen to commands from Stdin
     go s.ListenCommands()

-    // Shutdowns the servers on termination
+    // Listen to signals in case you want to gracefully shutdown the servers s.ListenSignal()
-    s.ListenSignal()
 }